1. What is ribociclib?

-You’ll have ribociclib alongside hormone therapy for as long as your specialist team feels you’re benefiting from the treatment and you are tolerating it.
+You’ll have ribociclib alongside hormone therapy for as long as your treatment team feels you’re benefiting from the treatment and any side effects are manageable.

-If you’re concerned about any side effects, regardless of whether they’re listed here, talk to your treatment team.
+If you’re concerned about any side effects, regardless of whether they’re listed here, tell your treatment team.

 Effects on the blood

 Ribociclib can temporarily affect the number of healthy blood cells in the body.